Want to know how to drive from the UK to Ibiza?

-Hindsight showed it was wise decision to arrive earlier because, in reality, we got on the second ferry by the skin of our teeth with minutes to spare.
+Hindsight showed it was a wise decision to arrive earlier because, in reality, we got on the second ferry by the skin of our teeth with literally minutes to spare.

 Nevertheless, we made it and once we were on the ferry we could relax with a beer.
 In three and a half hours we arrived at Ibiza Port, drove off and made our way to the apartment.